-We, all of our directors and officers and all of our shareholders prior to this offering, including the selling shareholders, have agreed that, without the prior written consent of Wachovia Capital Markets, LLC and Piper Jaffray & Co., we and they will not, among other things, offer or sell any shares of our common stock during the period beginning on and including the date of this prospectus through and including the date that is the 180th day after the date of this prospectus, except for sales of shares to the underwriters and subject to certain other exceptions.
-The 180-day lock-up period may be extended by an additional 34 days under certain circumstances described under "Underwriting-Lock-up Agreements."
+We, our directors, some of our officers, all of the selling shareholders and certain other shareholders have agreed that, without the prior written consent of Wachovia Capital Markets, LLC and Piper Jaffray & Co., we and they will not, among other things, offer or sell any shares of our common stock during the period beginning on and including the date of this prospectus through and including the date that is the 90th day after the date of this prospectus, except for sales of shares to the underwriters and subject to certain other exceptions.
+The 90-day lock-up period may be extended by an additional 34 days under certain circumstances described under "Underwriting-Lock-up Agreements."
 Wachovia Capital Markets, LLC and Piper Jaffray & Co. may, in their sole discretion and at any time or from time to time, without notice, release all or any portion of the shares subject to the lock-up agreements.
 See "Underwriting-Lock-up Agreements."